Clicky

 Of course, you can't beat using fresh corn sliced off the cob.

-Corn is great for vegetable soups and stews, fritters, or as a corn chowder and you can grind it into cornmeal!
+Corn is fantastic in vegetable soups and stews, fritters, or as a corn chowder and you can grind dried corn into cornmeal!

 Can you dry corn kernels?

-Yes, and we show you how, further down the page.
+Yes, and we show you how, here.
 From either fresh, or from frozen!

 How do you dry corn for seed?